nextcloud/richdocuments/docs/frontend-integration.md

 The filesAppIntegration parameter can be used to extract the current context of the edited file.
 The following properties are available for that:
 - fileName
 - fileId

+The callback function of each handler will be called with the following parameters:
+- filesAppIntegration: current instance of the filesAppIntegration object
+- arguments (optional): see list of supported handlers for details

 The following code shows an example on how to register the different handlers: